iTwin/itwinjs-core/README.md

   * Controls the version number and package dependencies for **@bentley/geometry-core**
 * `core/common/package.json`
   * Controls the version number for **@bentley/imodeljs-common**
-  * Controls the package dependencies for the source code in common to both the backend and frontend
+  * Controls the package dependencies for the source code in common with both the backend and frontend
 * `core/backend/package.json`
   * Controls the version number and package dependencies for **@bentley/imodeljs-backend**
 * `core/clients/package.json`